Parents A to Z Guide

 Once your student has completed the academic year, changing majors may be on his or her mind.
 This often creates worry and concern for you and your student.
 It can be a good opportunity for your student to explore interests and determine what he or she really wants to study.
 The best way to prepare for a career is to get a sound education and gain career-related experience through internships, community service, part-time jobs and campus involvement.
-Encourage your student to contact Career Services or an academic advisor to explore the variety of available options.
+Encourage your student to contact the Center for SUCCESS or an academic advisor to explore the variety of available options.

 Although students will interact daily with many faculty members, advisors, friends and acquaintances, when facing situations that are difficult, do not be surprised if they turn to you for support and encouragement.
 If this happens, it is important to remember that one of the most effective tools you have at your disposal is your ability to listen carefully.
 Nonjudgmental listening is one of the most important interventions a parent can make.
 When listening, however, take care to avoid rushing in with quick-minded solutions.
 Instead, ask them what solutions they have considered.
 You may be surprised to discover that they are much closer to resolving the matter than you may have realized.